wlerin/feralfilehosting/Feral Wiki/Software/Yoink! - The What.CD Freeleech Torrent Grabber/readme.md

 python ~/yoink.py
 ~~~

+And all the torrents will be downloaded to `~/yoinktest/`.

-Wait fort it to finish Yoinking.
+All you need to do once the script is running is wait for it to finish Yoinking.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Yoink!%20-%20The%20What.CD%20Freeleech%20Torrent%20Grabber/2.png)